nickav/pinkprint/README.md

 > yarn add pinkprint
 ```

-Now, run `pink init`.
+Now run `pink init`.
 This will create an empty config file in your project root.

 ### Alias

-pinkprint will now be added to your project.
-It is also recommended to add the
-following to your `package.json`:
+It is also recommended to add the following to your `package.json`:

 ```javascript
 {